 Melbourne is also Australia’s most livable city because of the cultural entertainment on offer plus good public transport.

-Adelaide is another attractive city for students to live in.
+Adelaide in South Australia is another attractive city for students to live in.
 Adelaide has solid numbers of international students, with 27 per cent of students from abroad.
 Consistent with its size, the city has 4 universities.